Indonesian teacher sentenced to death for raping 13 students

 Before the lower court, the defendant asked the judge for leniency, saying he wanted to be around to raise his children.

-A relative of one of the victims told AFP that Monday's sentence brought justice for the victims.
+A relative of one of the victims said that yesterday's sentence brought justice for the victims.

 The Bandung rape case has also shone a spotlight on the problem of sexual abuse in the Indonesian education system, with 14 out of the 18 cases reported to the Child Protection Commission last year taking place in Islamic boarding schools.

-The country has more than 25,000 Islamic boarding schools, with nearly five million students living and studying in their dorms.
+The country has more than 25,000 Islamic boarding schools, with nearly five million students living and studying in their dormitories.